 Harmful algal blooms (HABs) are spikes in algae in waterways that can be spotted by their discoloration and prevalence along shorelines.
 HABs are caused by high levels of nutrients, from sewage to pesticides, that wash off lawns in rainstorms.
 They are toxic to all animals and suck the oxygen out of the water, causing die-offs of fish and other marine life.
 In summer 2019, HABs throughout U.S. ponds and lakes caused illness and death in several dogs.

 Just like it sounds like, renewable energy is energy generated from renewable resources, such as the sun, geothermal heat, rain, tides, or wind.
-Over 12% of all energy consumption and almost 15% of domestic energy production in the United States in 2016 was comprised of renewables—a 67% increase from 2000.
+More than 12% of all energy consumption and almost 15% of domestic energy production in the United States in 2016 was comprised of renewables—a 67% increase from 2000.

 Mitigation is done to reduce the intensity of something; in the case of climate change, this could be anything from planting trees to decrease levels of carbon dioxide in the atmosphere to harnessing renewable energies to decrease humans’ reliance on fossil fuels.
 In August 2019, the cities of Austin, Texas, and Seattle, Washington, passed ordinances designed to mitigate climate change.
 Seattle established its own iteration of the Green New Deal and Austin declared a climate change emergency.